kevinlin1/just-the-class/pages/jc/spr2022/meeting-10.md

 ---

 We had a discussion with Kevin Jamieson.
-Guest speakers have their own page: [page]().
+Guest speakers have their own page: [Kevin Jamieson](https://interactive-intelligence.github.io/guest-speakers/jamieson).